mims-harvard/PrimeKG/README.md

 [the Dataverse website](https://dataverse.harvard.edu/).

 ## Updates
-- [Dec 2023] PrimeKG is updated and extended to better cover OMIM data source.
+- [Dec 2023] PrimeKG is extended to improve coverage of OMIM data.

     <details><summary>Details:</summary>

     ### December 2023 update

-    In Dec 2023, a new version of PrimeKG that includes full OMIM entries and standardized data format is prepared.
+    In December 2023, an updated version of PrimeKG that includes complete entries from the Online Mendelian Inheritance in Man
+    (OMIM) database in a standardized data format was prepared.

-    ### Changes in the PrimeKG
+    #### Changes to PrimeKG
-    As discussed in [issue #9](https://github.com/mims-harvard/PrimeKG/issues/9) OMIM phenotypes and genes were not fully included in the prior versions of PrimeKG.
+    As discussed in [issue #9](https://github.com/mims-harvard/PrimeKG/issues/9), OMIM phenotypes and genes were not fully included in prior versions of PrimeKG.
 For more details, see [this pull request](https://github.com/mims-harvard/PrimeKG/pull/12).

-    To enable extension of PrimeKG with a new data source and include links with existing nodes in the knowledge graph, we came up with a standardized data format ([@TDC - PR#207](https://github.com/mims-harvard/TDC/pull/207)) that is used for all data sources in a same format as the PrimeKG data frame.
+    To extend of PrimeKG using a new data source and include edges between existing nodes in the knowledge graph, we devised a standardized data format (see [PR#207](https://github.com/mims-harvard/TDC/pull/207) in mims-harvard/TD) that is used for all data sources in the same format as the published PrimeKG edge list.

-    #### General
+    #### Summary
     * `datasets/processing_scripts/omim_tools.py` script contains functions to process OMIM data.
-    * `datasets/omim/` folder aims to hold OMIM datasets
+    * `datasets/omim/` folder should store OMIM datasets.
-    * `datasets/omim/omim-api.ipynb` notebook is the OMIM API wrapper, which is used to download OMIM entries ( API key is required).
+    * `datasets/omim/omim-api.ipynb` notebook is the OMIM API wrapper, which is used to download OMIM entries (note that an API key is required).
-    * `knowledge_graph/append_omim.ipynb` notebook is used to actually append OMIM entries to the PrimeKG.
+    * `knowledge_graph/append_omim.ipynb` notebook is used to append OMIM entries to PrimeKG.
-    * Added `scripts/utils.py` to include scripts that are used across multiple data sources.
+    * `scripts/utils.py` includes scripts that are used across multiple data sources.

-    #### OMIM [new data source]
+    #### OMIM Database
-    Many of the OMIM phenotype entries has been already included in the PrimeKG through MONDO but there are still much information that was not included in the PrimeKG.
-Thus, we add scripts and notebooks to cover OMIM genes, phenotypes, phenotypic series (see[here](https://www.omim.org/help/faq#1_13)) entries and enable regular updates.
+    Many of the OMIM phenotype entries have been already included in the PrimeKG through MONDO; however, there still exists OMIM information that was not included in the PrimeKG.
+Thus, we add scripts and notebooks to cover OMIM genes, phenotypes, and phenotypic series (see [here](https://www.omim.org/help/faq#1_13)) entries, and enable regular updates.

     #### NCBI Gene
-    * OMIM gene entries are linked to NCBI Gene entries.
+    * OMIM gene entries are linked to NCBI Gene entries via new edges in the KG.

     #### Human Phenotype Ontology
-    * HPO-OMIM links are added to the PrimeKG.
+    * HPO-OMIM edges are added to PrimeKG.

     #### MONDO
-    * MONDO-OMIM links are added to the PrimeKG.
+    * MONDO-OMIM edges are added to PrimeKG.

-    #### Basic statistics
+    #### Statistics

+    New nodes and edges added:
     ```text
     # of new edges: 612282
     # of new node: 32866
     ```

+    Updated edge count by `display_relation`:
     ```text
     display_relation
     associated with    581387
     linked to           26784
     members              4111
     ```

+    Updated edge_count by `relation`:
     ```text
     relation
     mim_disease                        9599